 Low Estrado Table

-At home in Spanish America, the hostess entertained her female guests in the estrado seated on cushions on the floor around a low table like this one.
-In contrast, British Americans would have sat on side chairs around a taller tea table like the tray-top version nearby inspired by Thomas Chippendale’s designs.
+The low height of the table on the right reflects the influence of Islamic culture, which permeated Spain during the Middle Ages and was brought to the New World by Spanish colonists.
+At home in Spanish America, the hostess entertained her female guests in the cuadra de estrado, or women’s sitting room, seated on cushions on the floor around a low table.
+In contrast, British Americans would have sat on side chairs around a taller tea table such as this tray-top version.

 20 1/2 x 50 x 28 1/2 in.
 (52.1 x 127 x 72.4 cm)

 Frank L. Babbott Fund, Frank Sherman Benson Fund, Carll H. de Silver Fund, A. Augustus Healy Fund, Caroline A.L.
 Pratt Fund, Charles Stewart Smith Memorial Fund, and Ella C. Woodward Memorial Fund

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact email@example.com

 For further information about copyright, we recommend resources at the United States Library of Congress